iammituraj/pequeno_riscv/README.md

         chipmunklogic.com                                                    [[[[[[[ O P E N - S O U R C E _

 ### Important notes
-Please through _database_info.txt_ for information about the repo organization and how to setup the pqr5 build environment
+Please go through _database_readme.txt_ for information about the repo organization and how to setup the pqr5 build environment.

 # Disclaimer
 This CPU core is intended for educational purposes only.